Skip to content

 rate(node:network_receive_bytes_total[5m]) < 2300

-This will result in a graph with gaps where the bandwidth exceeds 2300 bytes/second:
+This will result in the following graph with gaps where the bandwidth exceeds 2300 bytes/second:

 rate(node:network_receive_bytes_total[5m]) < 2300

-The result of comparison operators can be enhanced with the bool modifier:
+The result of the comparison operator can be enhanced with the bool modifier:

 rate(node:network_receive_bytes_total[5m]) < bool 2300